11 Beautiful Estancias Near Buenos Aires for a Weekend Escape!

 Aside from this, the estancia also has different activities throughout the week like yoga, movie nights, empanada cooking classes, folklore shows and more.

-There is a restaurant on the estancia grounds, 5º CHUKKER, where guests can enjoy classic Argentine dishes.
+There is a restaurant on the estancia grounds, 5º CHUKKER, where guests can try typical Argentine foods.

 “Romantic, perfect and an absolute treasure in time.
 Thank you for keeping the history and the beauty of La Candelaria open with us to share.
 Highly recommend for those who want to get away and slow way down while enjoying a beautiful historical estancia!
 Special kudos to the chef – the food exceeded expectations and was the best food I had on my entire trip.”